openvinotoolkit/openvino/samples/cpp/model_creation_sample/README.md

 - Loads the model and input data to the OpenVINO™ Runtime plugin
 - Performs synchronous inference and processes output data, logging each step in a standard output stream

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the OpenVINO™ Runtime with Your Application" guide.
+You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.

 ## Building